cpske/ISP/assignment/ku-polls/inception.md

    ```
    Django >= 5.1, <5.2
    ```
-6. Create a **Wiki** in your `ku-polls` repo, to contain project documents and software design documents.
-Wiki should contain these pages:
+6. Create a **Wiki** in your `ku-polls` repo for project documents and software design documents.
+   The Wiki must contain these pages:

    - **Home** is the default landing page.
 It should explain what the Wiki is for and have **links to other wiki pages**.
-     - A visitor should be able to **find all project docs** from Home using descriptive links.
+     - A visitor should be able to **find all project docs** from Home using the descriptions and links provided.
-   - **Vision** describes the purpose of the project, who is affected, how the product will benefit them, and the "business case" for the project.
+   - **Vision** describes the purpose, goals, and "vision" of the project.
    - **Requirements** lists the functional and non-functional requirements.
-   - **Project Plan** a schedule of how/when you will implement the features, with goals.
+   - **Project Plan** a description of how you will perform the project, schedule of how/when you will implement the features, and goals.

-   **Other Documents** you will add to the wiki later (do not create these now):
+**Other Documents** you will add to the wiki later.
+You do not need to create these now:

    - `Iteration Plans` one file for each iteration, with major work to do, a goal, and a milestone
    - `Domain Model` UML diagram(s) of the domain model, with explanation
    - `Howto` summary of how to do things that you discover while doing the project.
 Very useful for team projects.
    - `Retrospectives` summary and action plan from your Retrospectives.
 For ease of review, put all retrospectives in one file.
    - `Technical Notes` (optional) any information you learn during the project that is worth keeping for later reference, including useful links.
 Pro developers do this.

 ### How to Refer to Wiki Pages in a Project README

-In README.md use `../../wiki/xxx` to refer to a page in the Wiki of a project.
+In README.md use `../../wiki/xxx` to refer to a page in the project's Wiki.
-Example README:
+Example README.md:
 ```markdown
 ## KU Polls: Online Survey Questions